Woman burnt to death after son set house ablaze at Manhyia

-A mother has died after her son said to be mentally unstable set their house on fire at Abuakwa Manhyia in the Atwima Nwabiagya South Municipality of the Ashanti region.
+Two brothers, suspected to be mentally unstable, have been apprehended by the police following an alleged arson incident that claimed the life of their mother in Abuakwa Manhyia in the Atwima Nwabiagya South Municipality of the Ashanti region.

-The young man according to reports committed the heinous crime following threats to burn his grandmother alive during a misunderstanding.
+The tragic fire incident occurred when the siblings reportedly engaged in a heated altercation with their grandmother, who resides in the same house, and purportedly threatened to set her ablaze.

-The Assemblyman, Evans Opoku who confirmed the incident said the grandmother who feared for her life went to lodge a complaint at the Police station.
+Fearing for her safety, the grandmother promptly sought refuge at the police station to report the looming danger.

 ALSO READ: